 2. Las Pozas – A Wonderland in the Mexican Jungle

 High in the mountains in a tropical rainforest, there is a surreal jungle wonderland.
-Situated near the village of Xilitla, Las Pozas is a weird and wonderful dream world.
+Situated near the village of Xilitla, Las Pozas is a weird and wonderful fantasy world.
 The project was, in fact, the concept of the eccentric English artist, Edward James.
 We wandered past strange indefinable structures, giant flowers and concrete cactus, not to mention huge serpents.
-Magical and otherworldly, mysterious paths led to who knows where, and a pagoda was situated in front of a spectacular waterfall.
+Magical and otherworldly, mysterious paths led to who knows where.
+A pagoda was situated in front of a spectacular waterfall.
 Indeed, a stroll through the jungle was akin to being in a psychedelic dream.

 3. Cementerio Chauchilla, Nazca, Peru

 When we were in Peru, we couldn’t miss the mysterious Nazca Lines.
-These are the images of animals and plants etched into the desert, which can only be seen from the air.
-After our flight, we hired a driver with a cool vintage American car.
+These are the images of animals and plants etched into the desert.
+Furthermore, they can only be seen from the air.
+In addition to our flight, we hired a driver with a cool vintage American car to take us to Cementerio Chauchilla.
 In the midst of the desert, we witnessed grinning skeletons in open tombs in varying states of decay.
 Additionally, most of them had hair, carefully, but rather comically, placed on their skulls.
-The tombs had been opened by robbers who stole the treasures buried within, leaving the skeletons exposed.
-A surreal experience.
+In fact, the tombs had been opened by robbers who stole the treasures buried within, leaving the skeletons exposed.
+A surreal experience indeed.

 4. Surprising and Surreal Pashupatinath, Nepal